-- Military individuals who are not required to file a Missouri return can use the Missouri Department of Revenue's No Return Required - Military Online Form at: https://sa.dor.mo.gov/nri/. - This form should be submitted to the Department by the return's due date (April 15, following the close of the taxable year). - This form can be obtained by visiting our web site at: http://dor.mo.gov.
+- Military individuals who are not required to file a Missouri return can use the Missouri Department of Revenue's No Return Required - Military Online Form at: Military No Return Required. - This form should be submitted to the Department by the return's due date (April 15, following the close of the taxable year). - This form can be obtained by visiting our web site at: https://dor.mo.gov/.